Toby Gilmore: Freedom after the war

-By the end of his service Toby was married to Rosanna Hack.
-They would go on to have eight children: Toby Jr., Nancy, Delia, Timothy, Esquire, Selina, Rosina, and Seabury.
-Toby returned and worked for his former master.
-Later he and his wife started their own housekeeping business.
+By the end of his service, Toby was married to Rosanna Hack.
+They would have eight children: Toby Jr., Nancy, Delia, Timothy, Esquire, Selina, Rosina, and Seabury.
+Toby returned and worked for his former enslaver.
+Later, he and his wife started their own housekeeping business.
 Toby was considered to be a frugal businessman and purchased forty-five acres and sixty rods (45.375 acre) of confiscated land in Raynham, Mass.
-The land was confiscated from a loyalist and auctioned off.
-Toby was so well liked in the area that very few prospectors bid against him.
+The land was seized from a loyalist and auctioned off.
+Toby was so well-liked in the area that very few prospectors bid against him.

 The first house he built about 1784 still stands in Raynham.
-In 1798 he built his second homestead that was larger than his former master's home.
+In 1798, he made his second homestead that was larger than his former enslaver's home.

 Toby died 19 April 1812, at the age of 70, according to his grave marker that still stands at Hall & Dean Cemetery in West Raynham.

 Old Colony Historical Society

-Most of the history of Tobias Gilmore can be found at OCHS where local historians are the keepers of some of his artifacts.
+Most of Tobias Gilmore's history can be found at OCHS, where local historians keep some of his artifacts.
 These artifacts include his military mitre, "Old Toby" the canon, and his rundlet all on display.
-In the archives they have a military coat that was also donated by the Gilmore family.
-It is unclear exactly what period the coat comes from but it is unlikely that it was Toby's.
-It is speculated that it comes from one of his descendants and is a Civil War era coat.
+The archives have a military coat that the Gilmore family also donated.
+It is unclear exactly what period the coat comes from, but it is unlikely that it was Toby's.
+It is speculated that it comes from one of his descendants and is an American Civil War-era coat.

 The Taunton Daily Gazette on 24 October 1921, did a short article stating that Caroline J. Gilmore, the last member of the Gilmore line, had died that morning.
 It was believed that all of Toby's Gilmore descendants had died out.
-In the summer of 2010 OCHS staff along with one of the Gilmore descendants rediscovered the missing genealogical link.
+In the summer of 2010, OCHS staff and one of the Gilmore descendants rediscovered the missing genealogical link.
 The article was printed on 20 October 2010 in the Taunton Daily Gazette.

-In 2021 The Toby Gilmore Story, a play written by the playwright, actor Stephen Sampson and produced by Greater Joy Production, depicted scenes from Toby's life during the war.
+In 2021 The Toby Gilmore Story, a play written by the playwright and actor Stephen Sampson and produced by Greater Joy Production, depicted scenes from Toby's life during the war.
 The play was performed at OCHS.